magneticio/vamp2setup/README.md

 and hit submit.
 This will tell the gateway to let into the service only the requests with a user agent containing either "Chrome" or "Nexus 6P Build/MMB29P".
 You can easily test this from a browser or with any tool that allows you to send http requests towards your service.
-We can now check what happened on kubernetes by running again the same command as before:
+You can now check what happened on kubernetes by running again the same command as before:

 ````
 kubectl get routerule -n-vamp-tutorial